civican/legisinfo/44-1/bills/C-45/bill_text.md

 The Board may enter into agreements with a First Nation, entity, including an entity referred to in subsection 50.1(1), or individual or any level of government concerning the sharing of information for research, analysis and publication purposes.

-> **Explanatory Note**:
-> New.

 ### Section 32

   **(1)** Paragraph 56(a) of the Act is replaced by the following:

-    respecting the implementation of a co-management arrangement or third-party management of a First Nation's local revenues **or other revenues**, including the obligations of affected First Nations to provide access to financial records; and
+    respecting the implementation of a co-management arrangement or third-party management of a First Nation's local revenues or other revenues, including the obligations of affected First Nations to provide access to financial records; and

   **(2)** Paragraph 56(b) of the French version of the Act is replaced by the following: